Under Milk Wood: New Quay

 In September 1944, the Thomas family moved to a bungalow called Majoda on the cliffs outside New Quay, Cardiganshire (Ceredigion), Wales, and left in July the following year.
-Thomas had previously visited New Quay whilst living in nearby Talsarn in 1942–1943, and had an aunt and cousins living there.
+Thomas had previously visited New Quay whilst living in nearby Talsarn in 1942–1943, and had an aunt and cousins living in New Quay.
 He had written a New Quay pub poem, Sooner than you can water milk, in 1943, which has several words and ideas that would later re-appear in Under Milk Wood.
+Thomas' bawdy letter-poem from New Quay to T. W. Earp, written just days after moving into Majoda, contains the name "No-good", anticipating Nogood Boyo of Under Milk Wood.

 Thomas's wife, Caitlin, has described the year at Majoda as "one of the most important creative periods of his life...New Quay was just exactly his kind of background, with the ocean in front of him ... and a pub where he felt at home in the evenings."
 Thomas' biographers have taken a similar view.
 His time there, recalled Constantine FitzGibbon, his first biographer, was "a second flowering, a period of fertility that recalls the earliest days … [with a] great outpouring of poems", as well as a good deal of other material.
-Biographer Paul Ferris agreed: “On the grounds of output, the bungalow deserves a plaque of its own.”
-Thomas’ third biographer, George Tremlett, concurred, describing the time in New Quay as “one of the most creative periods of Thomas’s life.”
+Biographer Paul Ferris agreed: "On the grounds of output, the bungalow deserves a plaque of its own."
+Thomas' third biographer, George Tremlett, concurred, describing the time in New Quay as "one of the most creative periods of Thomas's life."

 Some of those who knew him well, including FitzGibbon, have said that Thomas began writing Under Milk Wood in New Quay.
 The play's first producer, Douglas Cleverdon, agreed, noting that Thomas "wrote the first half within a few months; then his inspiration seemed to fail him when he left New Quay."
-One of Thomas' closest friends and confidante, Ivy Williams of Brown's Hotel, Laugharne, has said "Of course, it wasn’t really written in Laugharne at all.
+One of Thomas' closest friends and confidantes, Ivy Williams of Brown's Hotel, Laugharne, has said "Of course, it wasn't really written in Laugharne at all.
 It was written in New Quay, most of it."

 The writer and puppeteer, Walter Wilkinson, visited New Quay in 1947, and his essay on the town captures its character and atmosphere as Thomas would have found it two years earlier.
 Photos of New Quay in Thomas' day, as well as a 1959 television programme about the town, can be found here.